Vital Wings

 Impact

-• Improves time-to-treatment in regions with poor road infrastructure
+• Improves time-to-treatment in regions with poor road infrastructure and complex terrain

 Team